Radiative corrections in nucleon time-like form factors measurements

+For the vacuum polarisation contribution, the loop in diagram (a) of Fig.4 includes the electron loop and the muon-loop [23].

+where $ m $ and $ M_\mu $ are respectively the electron and the muon mass.
+The hadronic loop is dominated by the charged pion pair as hadron state.
+The form factor $ F_\pi (s) $, needed in this contribution, will reduce strongly this pion loop contribution.
+In the energy range of interest ($ s> 5 GeV^2 $) the pion loop term has therefore been removed from the considerations.

-At the lepton vertex, the expression of $\delta ^e_{vertex}$ was derived long time ago by the authors of [21].
-To deal with the infrared divergent term, we consider the extra virtual photon of the process in Fig. 2 with a mass $\lambda$.
+At the lepton vertex, the expression of $\delta ^e_{vertex}$ was derived a long time ago by the authors of [24].
+To deal with the infrared divergent term, we consider the extra virtual photon of the process of Fig. 4 with a mass $\lambda$.